medibloc/panacea-core/.gitbook/guide/installation.md

 ## Install the `panacead`

-If you want to install the `panacead` binary to run your node or communicate with other nodes, please clone the `panacea-core` project and build it.
+If you want to install the `panacead` binary to run your node or to communicate with other nodes, please clone the `panacea-core` project and build it.

 ```bash